AdeolaAdesina/Postgres_SQL_class/README.md

 Breakdown:

 Subquery: The subquery (SELECT AVG(Price) FROM Products) calculates the average price of all products in the Products table.

 Main Query: The main query selects the name and price of products from the Products table where the product's price is greater than the average price calculated by the subquery.

-- Combining CTEs and Subqueries
+##  Combining CTEs and Subqueries

 Now, let's slightly increase the complexity by combining a CTE with a subquery.

 Example: Customers with Above Average Orders

 Objective: Identify customers who have made a number of orders above the average, using both a CTE and a subquery.

 ```
 WITH CustomerOrderCounts AS (
   SELECT
     CustomerID,
-    COUNT(OrderID) AS NumberOfOrders
+    COUNT(OrderID)aaaaa AS NumberOfOrders
   FROM Orders
   GROUP BY CustomerID
 )